jonnew/ONIX/oepcie/Specification.md

     } oe_device_id_t
     ```

-2. `size_t read_size`:  bytes of each transmitted data frame from this device.
+2. `oe_size_t read_size`: bytes of each transmitted data frame from this device.
     - 0 indicates that it does not send data.

+3. `oe_size_t num_reads`: Number of frames that must be read to construct a full sample (e.g., for row reads from camera.

-3. `size_t write_size`:  bytes within the output frame transmitted data packet
-   to this device.
+4. `oe_size_t write_size`: bytes within the output frame transmitted data packet to this device.
     - 0 indicates that it does not send data.

+5. `oe_size_t num_writes`: number of frames that must be written to construct a full output sample.

 Following a hardware reset, which is triggered either by a call to
 `oe_init_ctx` or to `oe_set_ctx` using the `` option, the device map is pushed